shaik1002/biggitlabbomb/doc/administration/geo/replication/security_review.md

 ## Application Monitoring

-### How are audit and debug logs accessed, stored, and secured?
+### What application auditing requirements have been defined?
+How are audit and debug logs accessed, stored, and secured?

 - Structured JSON log is written to the file system, and can also be ingested into a Kibana installation for further analysis.